Room-temperature antiferromagnetic resonance in NaMnAs: Experimental results and discussion

 \section{Experimental results and discussion}

 Let us start the discussion of our experimental results with the THz-infrared transmission spectrum of NaMnAs measured $B = 0$ and $T = 4.2$~K, with the light propagating along the $c$ axis of the material, see Fig.~\ref{fig:namnas_art_irphonons}a.
 Within the displayed spectral range, the transmission is modulated by a weak interference pattern, and the crystal remains largely transparent, except for two narrow, fully opaque regions, setting on at 15 and 25~meV.
-This matches well the expectations based on the tetragonal space group No.~129, determined based on X-ray scattering experiments~\cite{AchenbachZfAuAC81}.
+This agrees well with the expectations based on the tetragonal space group No.~129, determined based on X-ray scattering experiments~\cite{Achenbach1981-kl}.
 The symmetry analysis~\cite{RousseauJRS81,IvantchevJAC00,UmPRB12} suggests the presence of two doubly degenerate $E_u$ phonon modes that are electric-dipole active in the given experimental configuration ($E$-field $\perp c$).
 When the wave vector is tilted away from the tetragonal axis, an additional out-of-plane $A_{2u}$ phonon line appears, see Fig.~\ref{fig:namnas_art_irphonons}.
 At higher frequencies, additional weaker excitations emerge, notably the one around 47~meV (denoted as $P$ in Fig.~\ref{fig:namnas_art_irphonons}).
 We attribute it to a multi-phonon resonance.

-Another excitation active in the THz range has been revealed in the response thanks to the experiments performed in magnetic fields.
+Magnetic-field experiments reveal another excitation active in the THz range in the response.
 In the limit of vanishing $B$, this excitation appears in the magneto-transmission spectrum at the energy of $\omega^0_{\mathrm{AFMR}}=(7.0\pm 0.2)$~meV, see Figs.~\ref{fig:namnas_IR_faraday} and \ref{fig:namnas_IR_voigt}.

-As discussed below in detail, the characteristic behavior of this excitation in the magnetic field applied along or perpendicular to the tetragonal axis allows us to it to AFMR -- in this case to a doubly degenerate magnon ($k = 0$) mode.
+As discussed below in detail, the characteristic behavior of this excitation in the magnetic field applied along or perpendicular to the tetragonal axis allows us to assign it to AFMR -- in this case to a doubly degenerate magnon ($k = 0$) mode.
 For $\mathbf{B} \| c$, the AFMR line splits symmetrically into two branches, both dispersing linearly in $B_\|$, see Fig.~\ref{fig:namnas_IR_faraday}.
 Such behavior is typical of AFMR in the easy-axis antiferromagnets.
 It is well described in the semiclassical framework by Kittel~\cite{KittelPR51,KefferPR52}, see also the review by Rezende et al.~\cite{Rezende2019}: